dmf7z/log-exp-solidity/README.md

 The maximum errors of log and exp are derived from the errors of n-exp and n-log.
 The relative error of exp can be bounded more precisely by 10^(-17)*(1+log(x)).

-Note: since this library is optimized for real values, it is possible that the result of an exponentiation between two natural numbers is not a natural number.
+Note: since this library is optimized for real values, it is possible that an exponentiation between two natural numbers returns a number that is not natural.

 ## Gas profiling
 _Natural Exponential n_exp(x)_